sobotklp/argo-workflows-k6-example/README.md

 ```

 ### Run the install script
-Run the following script to install the K6 operator and Argo Workflows into the `docker-desktop` Kubernetes context.
+Run the following script to install the K6 operator, Argo Workflows and Minio (S3-compatible persistence layer for storing artifacts) into the `docker-desktop` Kubernetes context.
 ```
 bash install.sh
 ```